larswijn/CardSleeves/README.md

 Requires `Lovely`, but this should already be installed as part of steamodded's installation process.
 If you do not have this, make sure you installed steamodded 1.0.0+ correctly.

 # Installation
-Currently, only cloning is supported.
-Use `git clone` or download and unpack the zip from [here](https://github.com/larswijn/CardSleeves/archive/refs/heads/main.zip).
+Get the latest stable version from the [Releases](https://github.com/larswijn/CardSleeves/releases/latest), then download and extract the zip.
-Releases will be supported in the future.
+You can also use `git clone` for the latest development code (may be unstable!).

 Make sure to put the `CardSleeves` folder in the `Mods` directory, and that it is not nested.